 A motorcycle endorsement on your drivers license can help with a job at a motorcycle rally or motorcycle dealership.
 When a prospective customer test drives a motorcycle, they often require an employee to ride along.
 If you get a job doing motorcycle repair, it is helpful to be able to test drive you work.

-If you have a Commercial Driver’s License (DCL), that's even better.
+If you have a Commercial Driver’s License (CDL), that's even better.
 You don’t have to drive a semi.
 There are many seasonal jobs in construction and agriculture for heavy-truck drivers.
 A bus license is highly sought after for seasonal tour drivers, shuttle service drivers, and airport and cruise ship pick-ups services.

 Farms, orchards, vegetable growers, RV parks, or other employers with large acreages may need more than average garden-store insecticides and pesticides.
 An EPA applicators license to work with or apply regulated chemicals is an asset when applying for work with these employers.